-Our franchise sales team consists of nearly 130 sales professionals throughout the world.
+Our franchise sales team consists of nearly 150 professionals throughout the world.
 Our sales team is focused on growing our franchise business through conversions of existing branded and independent hotels and partnering with developers to brand newly constructed hotels.
-In addition to a regional presence in the United States, we currently have sales teams located in London, Istanbul, Dubai, China, Singapore, Canada, Delhi, Mexico City, Sao Paulo, Buenos Aires, Seoul and Australia.
+In addition to a regional presence in the United States, we currently have sales teams located in England, Turkey, United Arab Emirates, China, Singapore, Canada, India, Mexico, Brazil, Argentina, Columbia and Australia.
 Our international presence in key countries allows us to quickly adapt to changes in the increasingly dynamic global marketplace and to capitalize on new opportunities as they emerge.

-In 2021, our sales team executed 655 contracts representing over 82,000 rooms.
+In 2022, our sales team executed 882 contracts representing over 113,000 rooms.
 A key component of driving our net room growth is our ability to retain properties within our system.
-Our 2021 global retention rate improved 35 basis points compared to 2019 to over 95% and our 2021 domestic retention rate was also over 95%, consistent with 2019.
-In 2020 we experienced some large, discrete non-recurring termination events depressing our retention rates:
+Our 2022 global retention rate was over 95%, which was a 20 basis point improvement from 2021.
+Our 2022 U.S. retention rate was also over 95%.